top of page

 By Grace Harris

-Eritrea was a colony of Italy from 1889 to 1942.
-Ethiopia annexed Eritrea in 1962.
-It gained independence in 1993 following decades of a war of secession.
-Tensions escalated into a bloody border war with Ethiopia in 1998.
-The war continued until 2018, when Eritrean and Ethiopian leaders negotiated a peace deal that strengthened relations between the two countries.
-In 2025, hostilities are flaring once more.
+Eritrea was a colony of Italy from 1889 to 1942, annexed by Ethiopia in 1962.
+It formally gained independence in 1993 following 30 years of war.
+Disputes over the border with Ethiopia escalated into war in 1998 that cost over 100,000 lives and displaced a million people.
+The conflict continued until 2018, when Eritrean and Ethiopian leaders negotiated a peace deal that strengthened relations between the two countries and promoted regional stabilization.
+However, hostilities with Ethiopia are flaring once more in 2025 surrounding another border dispute and access to the red sea.

-The condition of minority groups in Eritrea is poor.
-Sunni Islam, Eritrean Orthodoxy, Roman Catholicism, and Evangelical Lutheranism are the only recognized religions, and followers of other denominations are harassed, detained, and denied religious liberty.
+Additionally, Sunni Islam, Eritrean Orthodoxy, Roman Catholicism, and Evangelical Lutheranism are the only recognized religions.
+Followers of other faiths are targeted, detained, and denied religious liberty.

-Because of Eritrea’s persecution of dissidents and minority groups, media suppression, and authoritarian rule by President Afwerki, Genocide Watch considers Eritrea to be at Stage 3: Discrimination, Stage 6: Polarization, and Stage 8: Persecution.
+Because of Eritrea’s persecution of dissidents and minority groups, media suppression, and authoritarian rule by President Afwerki, alongside a denial of complicity in Tigray, Genocide Watch considers Eritrea to be at Stage 3: Discrimination, Stage 6: Polarization, and Stage 10: Denial

 Genocide Watch recommendations: